 Using a nonstick muffin tin is the first step.
 Next is to grease or spray your muffin tin well with butter or non-stick spray.

+When eggs are rubbery, that means you overcooked your eggs or did not use any milk or cream.
 Eggs cook VERY QUICKLY so make sure to check your bites every 15-30 seconds so they do not end up rubbery.

-Starbucks Copycat Egg Bites Recipe (In Oven)
+The BEST Egg Bites Recipe

 - Muffin Tin